secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - Argon2id

+#### Key Generation

+- [ ] TODO should key generation be considered?
+(Symmetric/Asymmetric)

+A key is necessary for many cryptographic use cases e.g. symmetric and asymmetric encryption.
+Therefore, key generation is an important part while implementing cryptographic code.

+Expected output: key.

+Possible secure generation:

+- Use of CSPRNG
+- Keys derived via derivation function from passwords/other keys

 #### Digital Signatures
 Signing is an important and often needed cryptographic use case.
 It is based on the principle of asymmetrical encryption.